 First, start with the tone control set to its maximum setting.
 This will be the brightest the tone will be.
 Then try different settings and see what you prefer.

-The tone control is designed to lower the treble, which can be great if you prefer a warmer sounds.
-It also works very well when you have a harsh-sounding amplifier or guitar combination.
+The tone control is designed to lower the treble, which can be great if you prefer a warmer sound.
+It also works well when you have a harsh-sounding amplifier or guitar combination.